terramar-labs/packages/README.md

 vi config.yml
 ```

-Create your database schema.
+Run database migrations to create your database schema.

 ```
-bin/console orm:schema-tool:create
+bin/console migrations:migrate
 ```

 Your installation is complete!
-Visit the project's web directory from your browser to see the result.
+Visit the project's web directory from your browser to configure your packages.

 ### Updating satis.json